Mammalian orthoreovirus: Structure and genome

 Just as the rest of the reoviruses are structured, the Mammalian orthoreovirus contains a segmented genome with a linear genomic arrangement, which is enclosed in a 70-80 nm double layered protein capsid, made up of an inner (T=2) and outer layer (T=13).
 The viral core of MRV, and orthoreoviruses alike, consist of an inner capsid layer plus its enclosed viral genome.
 The Mammalian orthoreovirus double stranded RNA genome contains 10 segments divided into three size classes (small, medium, and large) based upon their characteristic mobility during gel electrophoresis.
 The genome has three large segments, (L1, L2, and L3) which encode for λ (lambda) proteins; three medium segments (M1, M2, and M3) that encode for μ (mu) proteins; and four small segments (S1, S2, S3, and S4) which encode for σ (sigma) proteins.
 In total, the genome size is approximately 23,500 base pairs.

 Generally, these double stranded RNA genome segments contain a single gene encoding a single protein, although there are some exceptions.
 The S1 genome segment of the non-fusogenic reoviruses (e.g., Mammalian orthoreovirus) encode the σ1 cell attachment protein.
-Contained with the σ1 gene is a second, smaller open reading frame encoding the non-structural protein σ1s.
+Contained with the σ1 gene is a second, smaller open reading frame encoding the non-structural σ1s.
 Reovirus double stranded RNA, cannot serve as a template for protein translation or as messenger RNA (mRNA).
 Because of the nature of double stranded RNA, double stranded RNA viruses such as reoviruses, and the Mammalian orthoreovirus must carry and/or encode the necessary enzymes within their virions in order to first transcribe their genome, producing mRNA, and delivering their infectious mRNA into the cytoplasm of the host cell.
 The double stranded RNA viral core, which plays an important role in packaging the genome and the transcription of mRNA as well as maturation, contain proteins which are present across the entire Type 3 double stranded RNA group.
 In the outer capsid layer, the proteins take part in the role of environmental stability, and cell attachment to a number of hosts, which are quite variable even within the same Orthoreovirus genus.

-The internal structure of MRV has been fully reconstructed. λ3 is the RNA replicase, whereas µ2 is a transcription factor.
+The internal structure of MRV has been fully reconstructed. λ3 is the RNA replicase, whereas μ2 is a transcription factor.